hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/configpackage.md

 Delete your KD cluster and modify the eventList in `deploy/example_catalog/cr-app-centos7.json` so that your application reacts only to `configure` and `delnodes`.

-Delete and apply the KD application definition for the centos7 app and create a new centos cluster with one and then two members.
+Delete and apply the KD application definition for the centos7 app and create a new centos cluster with one member and then increase to two members.
 Observe the events that are reported in `/opt/guestconfig/configure.stdout`.

 ## Reference